Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

 Do Witches Have to Meditate?

-In my opinion, meditation is part of the foundation for learning to practice the Craft.
-I won't go as far to say you can't practice Witchcraft without it—there are certainly those who do let meditation slip or fall by the wayside.
-But to me, a Witch not wanting to meditate is like an athlete who doesn't want to do conditioning exercises.
+In my opinion, meditation is part of the foundation for learning to practice the craft.
+I won't go as far as to say you can't practice witchcraft without it—there are certainly those who do let meditation slip or fall by the wayside.
+But to me, a witch not wanting to meditate is like an athlete who doesn't want to do conditioning exercises.
 No matter how well you do, you could have done better had you not skipped the simple, basic exercises that enhance your overall function and performance.
-No matter how much raw talent was present, I've never known a student of the Craft who did not benefit and improve with meditation.
-Not only that, but even among long-time practitioners, a 'growth spurt' in Craft abilities is usually following or accompanied by achieving deeper, advanced levels of meditation.
+No matter how much raw talent was present, I've never known a student of the craft who did not benefit and improve with meditation.
+Not only that, but even among long-time practitioners a 'growth spurt' in craft abilities is usually following or accompanied by achieving deeper, advanced levels of meditation.